raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 ----------------------------------------
 ABOUT

-ModernGadgets is a skin suite with the classic AddGadgets.com system monitoring gadgets, updated and enhanced to feel more "modern".
+ModernGadgets are Rainmeter versions of the classic AddGadgets.com system monitoring gadgets, updated and enhanced to feel more "modern".
 The included Config skin also lets you change gadget settings, and check for skin suite updates.

-This skin suite is based upon iamanai's previous work, illustro Gadgets, which in turn was based on "Gadgets" by SilverAzide.
+This skin suite comes with the HWiNFO and ActiveNet plugins.
+These plugins are third-party, and therefore any issues caused by them are not the responsibility of the skin pack author.

 ----------------------------------------
 LICENSE AND CREDITS